Zhangliubin/commandParser-1.1/docs/en/usage/script/README.md

 - parser.debug(boolean enable)

-  Whether is debug mode (default value: `false`).
+  Debug mode or not (default value: `false`).

 - parser.usingAt(boolean enable)

-  Whether identify `@` as symbol of getting address (file content the address corresponding is as input parameter) (default value: `true`).
+  Identify `@` as symbol of getting address or not (Under `@` grammar, the parameter will be replaced by file content if“@file”exist.) (default value: `true`).

 - parser.setMaxMatchedNum(int length)

   Set the maximum number of matched command items (default value: `-1`).
-When the maximum number of input and matched command items is reached, the subsequent parameters are no longer parsed, but the parameter value of the last matched command item.
+When reaching the maximum number of command items, the subsequent commands are no longer parsed, and will be regarded as the parameter value of the last matched command item.

   ```bash
   # when maxMatchedItems = 1, the following commmands only matched "bgzip" and following parameters, "compress <file> decompress <file>",  will be the value of "bgzip"
   bgzip compress <file> decompress <file>
   ```

 - parser.setAutoHelp(boolean enable)

-  When no parameters are input, whether to add `--help` parameter automatically (default value:  `false`).
+  When no parameter is passed in, add `--help` parameter automatically or not (default value: `false`).

 - parser.setUsageStyle(IUsage usageStyle)

   Set the format of the document (default value: `DefaultStyleUsage.UNIX_TYPE_1`).

   ```java
   // DefaultStyleUsage construct:
   public DefaultStyleUsage(String before, String after, String subTitle, int indent1, int indent2, int maxLength, boolean newLineAfterCommandName, String requestMark, String debugMark)
   ```

 ```java
 parser.setProgramName("<mode>");